Fort Worth Property Division Attorneys

 Business people, professionals, and individuals with complex assets have a lot to lose in a divorce.
 Working with a knowledgeable Fort Worth property division lawyer who understands your portfolio can provide you with peace of mind and be a critical factor in protecting everything you have worked so hard for.

-At the Law Office of Mark M. Childress, PLLC, we believe the best way to protect your assets in a divorce is to have a comprehensive plan.
+At the Law Offices of Mark M. Childress, PLLC, we believe the best way to protect your assets in a divorce is to have a comprehensive plan.
 We will closely work with you to understand your goals and take action to maximize your share of the marital estate.

 Many considerations need to be made when dividing a complex marital estate, especially those involving assets such as: